ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

   **Note:** You can automatically launch and view the Web application locally by going to **System Designer** >> **Web Sever** >> right-click **WebApp.gcomp** >> **Run**

 # Hosting
-You can manually the move the build output found at `\UtilizeSkylineDataServices\Builds` to any web server.
-This project also includes a Distribution (WebApp.lvdist) that can be used to build a package (.nipkg).
+Once you have authored and built your web application in NXG you will need to move it to a web server so it can access from a web browser.
+You can manually the move the build output found at `\UtilizeSkylineDataServices\Builds` to any web server of choosing.
+This project also includes a distribution `WebApp.lvdist` that can be used to build a package (`.nipkg`).
 Packages utilize NI Package Manager to automated the process of installing, upgrading, or removing the web app.
-A package is also a requirement for hosting a Web application on NI'S YET TO BE NAMED CLOUD SERVICES.
+A package is also a requirement for hosting a Web application on YTBNCS.

 ## TO BE NAMED Cloud Hosting
-The following steps can be used to host the web app on NI'S YET TO BE NAMED CLOUD SERVICES
+The following steps can be used to host the web app on YTBNCS
 1. Open `UtilizeSkylineDataServices.lvproject`.
 2. Open `WebApp.lvdist`.
 3. Click the build icon in the top command bar of this distribution document
-4. Open a Web browser and navigate to https://YETTOBEDEFINEDHOST/webapps
+4. Open a Web browser and navigate to https://YTBNCS/webapps
 5. Click the **Choose nipkg** button and select the nipkg built in step 3.
 6. When the upload is complete, click on your newly uploaded Web app from your list of Web apps